ncn-foreigners/singleRcaptureExtra/README.md

 # singleRcaptureExtra
-Small package with methods for VGAM, countreg
+Small package with methods for VGAM, countreg, lm